awsdocs/aws-amplify-console-user-guide/doc_source/troubleshooting-ssr-deployment.md

 After making these changes, try your build again\.
 If it succeeds, add `.next/cache/**/*` back to the cache\.paths section of your build settings file\.

 For more information about Next\.js cache configuration to improve build performance, see [AWS CodeBuild](https://nextjs.org/docs/advanced-features/ci-build-caching#aws-codebuild) on the Next\.js website\.

+## The HTTP response size is too large<a name="http-response-size-too-large"></a>

+Currently, the maximum response size that Amplify supports for Next\.js 12 and 13 apps using the Web Compute platform is 5\.72 MB\.
+Responses over that limit return 504 errors with no content to clients\.